Summertown, Tennessee

 Summertown is an unincorporated community and census-designated place (CDP) in Lawrence County, Tennessee, United States.
 The population of Summertown was 866 at the 2010 census.
 The community has a ZIP Code of 38483.
 Some rural areas in neighboring Lewis and Maury counties also use a "Summertown" mailing address, but their population is not included in the Census figures.

 Geography

 Summertown is in northeastern Lawrence County and is bordered to the north by Lewis County and to the northeast by Maury County.
 Tennessee State Route 20 passes through the center of town, leading east 2 mi to U.S. Route 43 and northwest 19 mi to Hohenwald.
 US-43 leads south 14 mi to Lawrenceburg, the Lawrence county seat, and northeast 20 mi to Columbia.

 According to the U.S. Census Bureau, the Summertown CDP has an area of 5.2 sqkm, all of it recorded as land.
 The community is drained by the North and South Forks of Saw Creek, a west-flowing tributary of the Buffalo River, which in turn flows northwest to the Duck River shortly before that river's mouth at the Tennessee River.

+Demographics

+2020 census

+As of the census of 2020, there were 856 people.